Charles King (educator): Personal life

-King died in Frascati, Italy in October 1867.
+King died in Frascati, Italy in October 1867 and was temporarily interred in a vault in the Protestant cemetery in Rome.
 He is buried in the Grace Church Cemetery in Jamaica, Queens, New York, New York.

 Descendants

 King was the grandfather of Charles King (1844–1933), a major general with the United States Army as well as a noted author, who married Adelaide L. Yorke.